PCI SSC Policies

 From time to time we may email you electronic newsletters, announcements, surveys or other information.
 If you prefer not to receive any or all of these communications, you may opt out by following the directions provided within the electronic newsletters and announcements.

-Under the California Consumer Privacy Act of 2018 (“CCPA”) and other California privacy laws, California residents have certain rights relating to collection, use, and sharing of their personal information for companies that meet applicable CCPA requirements.
+Under the California Consumer Privacy Act of 2018 (“CCPA”), the California Privacy Rights and Enforcement Act (“CPRA”), and other California privacy laws, California residents have certain rights relating to collection, use, and sharing of their personal information for companies that meet applicable requirements.
 For example, if you are a resident of California, you have the right to request to know what personal information we have collected about you, and to access that information.
-You also have the right to request deletion of your personal information, though exceptions under the CCPA may allow us to retain and use certain personal information notwithstanding your deletion request.
+You also have the right to request deletion of your personal information, though exceptions under the law may allow us to retain and use certain personal information notwithstanding your deletion request.
 For additional information regarding such rights and laws, please review our Privacy Notice for California Residents at Appendix B hereto.

 - request access to your Personal Data